Kramers' theorem

-In quantum mechanics, the Kramers' degeneracy theorem states that for every energy eigenstate of a time-reversal symmetric system with half-integer total spin, there is another eigenstate with the same energy related by time-reversal.
+In quantum mechanics, Kramers' theorem or Kramers' degeneracy theorem states that for every energy eigenstate of a time-reversal symmetric system with half-integer total spin, there is another eigenstate with the same energy related by time-reversal.
 In other words, the degeneracy of every energy level is an even number if it has half-integer spin.
 The theorem is named after Dutch physicist H. A. Kramers.

 In theoretical physics, the time reversal symmetry is the symmetry of physical laws under a time reversal transformation: